intmus/inttheory19-20/_10-intro-part-writing/b1-part-writing-errors.md

 [C,G,] [D,,A,] | [D,G,,] [C,C]|]
 w:C:I ii V7 I{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

+Again, remember that for this to be considered an error, the contrary perfect octaves/fifths must be in the same two voices.
+If the interval changes voices, it does not undermine the independence of the voices.

 ## Unacceptable unequal fifths (UU5)